Asante people: Notable people of Asante origin

-Coromantee, the English-language term for enslaved Akan people, came from the original name of the Dutch slave fort of Fort Amsterdam (Fort Kormantse).
-This was despite this fort being primarily occupied by the Dutch during its history and having no records of trade to Jamaica while being under Dutch ownership.
+Coromantee, the English-language term for enslaved Akan people, came from the original name of the Dutch fort of Fort Amsterdam (Fort Kormantse).
+But the Dutch had no jurisdiction there and the Cormantin people (not to be confused with the prisoners of the Fort), blocked Dutch trade until they paid huge sums of money.
+The locals population only favoured the British.
+They loved the British so much Cormantin chief gave his sister up to Richard Brew as his bride and concubine.
+In turn, many Asantes were sold to Jamaica from Fort Kormantse.
 Evidence of Asante and Akan-day names and Asante and Akan-surnames (but mispronounced by the English), Adinkra symbols on houses, Anansi stories and the dialect of Jamaican Patois being heavily influenced by Twi, can all be found on the island of Jamaica.
 White planter Edward Long, like other planters before him, described "Coromantees" the same way that the British in the Gold Coast would the "Asantes", which was to be "warlike".
 Edward Long states that others around "Asantes" and "Coromantees" feared them the same way as they were feared in Jamaica and from the hinterlands of the Gold Coast.

-According to BioMed Central (BMC biology) in 2012, the average Jamaican has 60% of Asante matrilineal DNA and today Asante is the only ethnic group by name known to contemporary Jamaicans.
+According to BioMed Central (BMC biology) in 2012, the average Jamaican has 60% of Asante matrilineal DNA, and today Asante is the only ethnic group known by name to contemporary Jamaicans.
 Marcus Garvey and his first wife, Amy Ashwood Garvey, were of Asante descent.
-Also are Jamaican freedom fighters during slavery: Nanny of the Maroons (now a Jamaican National Heroine) and Jack Mansong or Three-finger Jack.
+So were the Jamaican freedom fighters during slavery Nanny of the Maroons (now a Jamaican National Heroine) and Jack Mansong or Three-finger Jack.
 "Nanny" is a corruption of the Asante word Nana, meaning "king/queen/grandparent", and Mansong is a corruption of the Asante surname Manso, respectively.